Things you must bring

 - Proof of end of previous marriage(s) if applicable

-A certified death certificate for your former spouse.
-If the applicant is not the informant on the death certificate, the original marriage certificate is also required.
+A certified death certificate for your former spouse/partner.
+If the applicant is not the informant on the death certificate, the original marriage certificate or civil partnership certificate is also required.

 - Evidence of any name changes